 This has got to do with the fact that maple syrup can replace most other refined sugars in your food.
 Excess intake of refined sugars can lead to digestive system issues like irritable bowel syndrome and leaky gut.
 But, this may not be the case with maple syrup.

-Artificial sweeteners also cause other abdominal issues like stomach gas, bloating, and constipation.
+Artificial sweeteners contain polyols that cause flatulence and abdominal discomfort (6).
 Maple syrup, as an alternative, can prevent these issues.

 5. Is Better Than Regular Table Sugar

 Maple syrup has a glycemic index of 54, whereas table sugar has a glycemic index of 68.
-This makes maple syrup a better alternative – it raises blood sugar levels much slower than regular sugar.
+This makes maple syrup a better alternative.
+Studies show maple syrup could be better than sucrose to individuals dealing with type 2 diabetes (7).

 More interestingly, maple sugar comes with other important antioxidants that sugar lacks.
 This makes it all the more superior to sugar.